 The line between fitness trackers and smartwatches continues to blur, as more companies introduce full-featured wearables dedicated to both health and communications.
 That said, dedicated fitness bands aren’t going anywhere because they’re often well-priced, lighter, more compact, and more focused.

-If you’re looking for a wrist band to help motivated you get more exercise, track your calories, or even keep a log of your sleep patterns, then you’ll probably be surprised by the amount of choice out there.
-We’ve collected seven of our favorite fitness tracking wearables, to help make the buying process a little easier.
+If you’re looking for a wearable to help motivate you to be more active, track your calories, or even keep a log of your sleep patterns, then you’ll probably be surprised by the amount of choice out there.
+We’ve collected eight of the best fitness trackers and sports watches to help make the buying process a little easier.

 Why you should buy this: You want a stellar fitness band with GPS, a display, storage for music, and some smartwatch features

-Who’s it for: Any Android user who’s teetering on the edge between a fitness band and smartwatch
+Who’s it for: Any Android user who’s teetering on the edge of a fitness band and smartwatch

 Why we picked the Samsung Gear Fit 2